 1. Not creating a long-term strategy

 One email campaign will produce limited results.
-An effective email campaign consists of a series of emails that are designed to lead your patients to take action.
+An effective email campaign consists of a series of emails that are designed to lead your patients to action.
 When you are creating the strategy, take your time to think about it thoroughly.
 Make sure that the content and design will engage and satisfy your patients.
-Failing to do so could probably lead to your emails being seen as junk, or even worse, being marked as spam.
-So what’s the rush?
+Failing to do so could potentially lead to your emails being seen as junk, or even worse, being marked as spam.
+So, what’s the rush?
 Think things through.

 2. Creating campaigns that are perceived as spam

-Email accounts have the ability to analyze incoming emails and categorize them as legitimate or spam.
+Email clients can analyze incoming emails and categorize them as legitimate or spam.
 To prevent being perceived as spam avoid these things:

 - Using catch phrases in the subject line such as ‘specials’, ‘news update’, ‘open immediately’

 - Using extravagant colors, excessive use of capital letters, bold font, and exclamation points

 - Not maintaining a balance between images and text – whether using too many images or just one but with no text to complement it